dschilling/dschilling.github.io/index.md

 More than all of those things, though, I love Jesus.
 If you love any of these things, hopefully you will find something you like here.

-I am a Senior Technology Consultant/Architect at [JSWco](http://jsw.co/).
+I am a Senior Software Engineer at [MapLarge](https://maplarge.com/).
-If your business is looking for an experienced team of passionate and skilled software developers, then please check JSWco out.
-We would love to tackle whatever challenge you have to throw our way.
+If you have a tough data analytics or data visualization problem involving geospatial data, our talented team would love to tackle whatever challenge you have to throw our way.

 If on the other hand you want to learn about my personal projects and thoughts, then you are in the right place.
 Welcome!